tarockx/ngx-crontab-builder/README.md

 The library has been tested with `Angular 14.x.x` / `PrimeNG 14.x.x` which are listed as peer dependencies.
 It might work with older versions of Angular/PrimeNG, but this has not been tested.

 ## Installation
-The package will (hopefully) be available on NPM soon.
+The package is available on the NPM registry.
+Install it with:
+>npm install ngx-crontab-builder

 ## Usage
 To use the control, first import the `NgxCrontabBuilderModule` module in your Angular app: